Language: EN

 Importing the namespace

-Another way to use a namespace is importing it with the using directive.
+Another way to use a namespace is by importing it with the using directive.
 This allows us to directly use the type name without having to specify the full namespace.

 using namespace MyProgram;